cfournel/withings/README.md

 This library does not require the PHP OAuth extension.
 It should work on any server with PHP >= 5.3.

+This bundle allows you to get notification from withings or grab manually informations.

 ## Installation ##
 This package is installable with composer:
     "huitiemesens/withings": "dev-master"